neejaf/HardLandingDesignProject/phase2.md

 Fatigue behavior was incorporated using an S–N curve representative of 300M steel.
 This data was based on published experimental results for smooth specimens under fully reversed loading conditions, providing a realistic basis for fatigue life estimation in the landing gear components.

+## Loading Context and Modeling Assumptions

+The applied static load per main landing gear was 1.8 MN.
+Assuming each main gear supports approximately 45% of the total aircraft weight:

+W_total = 1.8 MN / 0.45 = 4.0 MN

+Converting total weight to mass:

+m = W / g = (4.0 × 10^6 N) / (9.81 m/s²) ≈ 4.08 × 10^5 kg

+This corresponds to an approximate aircraft mass of **408,000 kg**, which is consistent with a wide-body commercial aircraft.

+Landing loads of approximately 3.4 MN were derived using a load factor (n ≈ 2–3) to represent impact forces during touchdown.
+Braking loads include horizontal forces estimated using a friction coefficient consistent with dry runway conditions.

+The oleo strut was modeled as a rigid structural member rather than a dynamic energy-absorbing system.
+In real landing gear, the oleo provides damping and reduces impact forces through hydraulic compression.
+This simplification allows for direct evaluation of structural stresses, but does not capture energy absorption effects, meaning landing stresses may represent a conservative estimate.

 ## **CAD Drawings - Critical Components and Exploded View**
  - The oleo and bogie were selected as critical components due to their role in transferring loads from the wheels into the main structure and consistently experiencing the highest stresses across multiple loading cases.
 These components are also key interface regions within the assembly, where forces are transmitted through pins and joints, making them critical for both structural integrity and overall system performance.